cemreefe/turkish-haiku-finder-chrome-extension/README.md

-# turkish-haiku-finder-chrome-extension
+# Turkish Haiku Finder Chrome Extension

-Turkish haiku finder chrome(ium) extension
+This browser extension looks for Haikus in the current web page and displays them in a pop-up